eduvpn/documentation/FEDERATION_NOTES_2.0.md

 # Federation 2.0

+# In the beginning...
-Our initial proposal was to have a central OAuth server that issues tokens to users that authenticate first using an IdP registered in eduGAIN.
+Our initial proposal, to facilitate federated VPN usage, was to have a central OAuth server that issues tokens to users that authenticate first using an IdP registered in eduGAIN.
 This way, the VPN instances can accept tokens from this central server to allow the applications to interact with it.
+This requires a centrally managed OAuth server for which every user needs to authenticate in order to use the federated VPN functionality.
-To set this up, there is a need for an OAuth server first, centrally managed, the users will also need to authenticate here and this will mean a SAML connection to eduGAIN IdPs.
-It would be better if we could avoid that and organize trust in a different way.
+Big disadvantage is that all eduGAIN IdP's need to be SAML connected to every single eduVPN server in the world to make it work.
+This doesn't scale very well and requires too much day to day maitenance It would be better if we could avoid that and organize trust in a different way.

+# Federation 2.0
 Since the VPN instances all have their own OAuth server already with public key crypto, they could publish their public key in a central registry and allow any user with an access token signed by any of the published VPN server